 The Ecuador motorcycles market is back in a good shape.

 The market has been one of the best worldwide in the last decade and the covid19 just enhancing the demand for two wheelers, with sales boosted towards new records.

 The market grew up in recent years with an impressive speed, sustained by strong demand and surging economy.
-The covid19 stopped the trend in the middle part of the 2020, but the crisis the renovated demand for individual mobility is pushing up the market again.
+The covid 19 stopped the trend in the middle of the 2020, but the renovated demand for individual mobility is pushing up the market again.

 Ecuador Two-Wheeler Market Heritage

 Between the 2012 and the 2019 the market grew up 23 times growing from few thousand units top a record of 173.815 sales, becoming the seventh largest market in the Latin America.

 The industry development was enhanced by the import of low cost vehicles from China.
 The availability of a wide choice of models at affordable price was a key factor to push consumers to consider the motorcycles as a real and efficient alternative to the cars, even considering the pro capita income in the country is still low.

 The industry growth pushed local investor to enhance the local production, with several manufacturers expanding their production, initially using several low cost Chinese component than then developing your local network of local supplier.

 Indian manufacturers, importing from Colombia, found the environment fitting their product offer and fast taken market share.
 Japanese, have lost share, considering that Suzuki, market leader in 2012 with 22.3% of market share, actually holds only 6.6%, while selling over 10 times more.

 Finally, premium brands landed from Europe to take their part of the pie.